 The Bowen Technique is a pain-relief technique developed by Tom Bowen of Australia.
 Practitioners use gentle rolling movements over muscle and other soft tissue to stimulate your body to heal itself.

-Bowen taught his technique to only a few people, and the only person to go on to train other people was Oswald Rentsch, who called the work Bowtech and who still directs The Bowen Therapy Academy of Australia.
+Bowen taught his technique to only a few people, and the only person to go on to train other people was Oswald Rentsch.
+He called the work Bowtech and still directs The Bowen Therapy Academy of Australia.

 Only instructors accredited by Bowtech can offer the training directly passed on by Tom Bowen.
 This training includes seven modules of basic training and two courses in specialized Bowen procedures.

-The technique, also called Bowenwork, has reportedly helped to resolve arthritis pain, back pain, fibromyalgia, headaches, sciatica, sports injuries, and more.
+The technique, also called Bowenwork, has reportedly helped people resolve arthritis pain, back pain, fibromyalgia, headaches, sciatica, sports injuries, and more.